MisterPhilip/webstorm-turbine-dummy/README.md

-# Adobe Launch "turbine" dummy for IDEs
+# Adobe Launch `turbine` type hinting dummy for IDEs

-Adding code autocomplete and documentation for the [Turbine library](https://github.com/Adobe-Marketing-Cloud/reactor-turbine) (Adobe Launch's rule engine) to
+This repository adds code autocomplete and documentation for the [Turbine library](https://github.com/Adobe-Marketing-Cloud/reactor-turbine) (Adobe Launch's rule engine) to
 [JetBrain's Webstorm](https://www.jetbrains.com/webstorm/).
 While this was specifically created for WebStorm, other IDEs should be able to accept this dummy file - the method of adding it to the IDE may be different.
+The easiest way would be to add the file to your code base, but add a `.gitignore` rule to make sure you're not including it in your repository.

 An example of hinting at the parameters for the `turbine` methods: